WSDOT Compliance Procedures and Policies

 - takes place on federal or Indian/tribal land.

-WSDOT, or the lead federal agency, must consult with Native American tribes, the State Historic Preservation Officer (DAHP), the Advisory Council on Historic Preservation (ACHP), and the public if there will be unavoidable impacts to historic resources.
+The lead federal agency, or WSDOT on behalf of the lead federal agency, must consult with Native American tribes, the State Historic Preservation Officer (DAHP), the Advisory Council on Historic Preservation (ACHP), and the public if there will be unavoidable impacts to historic resources.
 (Please visit the WSDOT Tribal Liaison Office site for more information on tribal consultation for transportation projects.)

 Regulations require that WSDOT, or the lead federal agency, seek out individuals or organizations in the community who have a demonstrated interest in the project to participate as Consulting Parties.
 The consultation process is an opportunity to participate in transportation projects and share information.